Chelsea owner Roman Abramovich sanctioned by UK Government

 "This includes permissions for the club to continue playing matches and other football related activity which will in turn protect the Premier League, the wider football pyramid, loyal fans and other clubs.
 This licence will only allow certain explicitly named actions to ensure the designated individual is not able to circumvent UK sanctions.
 The licence will be kept under constant review and we will work closely with the football authorities."

-Sky Sports News understands that Chelsea and government officials will meet on Thursday.
+Sky Sports News understands that Chelsea and government officials will meet on Thursday but the club have indicated that Thursday night's game with Norwich will go ahead.

 4/4 I know this brings some uncertainty, but the Government will work with the league & clubs to keep football being played while ensuring sanctions hit those intended.
 Football clubs are cultural assets and the bedrock of our communities.
 We're committed to protecting them.— Nadine Dorries (@NadineDorries) March 10, 2022